KadTheHunter/CityPlans/README.md

+# NOTE
+Construction on the city is temporarily halted, due to the fact that Kaddicus' laptop has become an absolute potato, and he can barely build anymore.
+When he gets a PC (which should be soon), construction will resume.

 # CityPlans
 City Planning for City Build 2 (Nebulian Wayland 8, Orionian Wayland 2, XOHR City...
 4?
 5?
 (XOHR was a mess anyway so whatever))